 2. Seated Upright Leg Press Machines

 These are the second major type of leg press machines, where you are, as the name suggests, seated upright.
 In the case of these machines, you either press a metal block or a set of pedals away from your body.
-The weights are generally attached to cables here and you have to push them while seated in an upright position.
+The weights are generally attached to cables here.
+You have to push them while seated in an upright position.

 - These machines are often attached to the backside of other machines and hence occupy less space.

-- These leg press machines are comfortable to use and are safer than vertical leg press machines because you are seated in a normal way rather than being on your back or at an angle.
+- These leg press machines are comfortable to use and are safer than vertical leg press machines.
+This is because you are seated in a normal way rather than being on your back or at an angle.

 - If the angles do not provide a sufficient amount of spacing, users might face some knee pain